fmalina/revisions-blocl/activism/badbanks.md

 meaningless number, no one had reported to it on what were later deemed to be illegal actions.

-What emerges from all this is a sense that key people knew that Libor wasn’t working, but that no one thought to look under the bonnet to see just what was going on.
+What emerges from all this is a sense that key people knew that Libor wasn't working, but that no one thought to look under the bonnet to see just what was going on.

-In other words, people in authority might have been suspicious but they also didn’t want to know.
+In other words, people in authority might have been suspicious but they also didn't want to know.
 And those who were perpetrating the manipulation of Libor must have known that what they were doing was at the very least questionable, but they carried on doing it anyway.